wadelyu2018/PTMs-cisplatin-DNA-HMGB1/README.md

 These XTC files are in size of GB, please contact Wenping Lyu (wenping.lyu@rwth-aachen.de), to get access of these binary files.

 More details are reported in our publication on NAR:XXX

+Any publications based on the data in this repository please kindly cite reference:XXX